big-wisdom/Endeavor/README.md

 ## Tools
 I'm using pycharm on my windows computer and the 3.8 interpreter in a virtual environment because that was the easiest setup on my computer.

+## Notes for later
+* In section number 4 [here](https://firebase.flutter.dev/docs/firestore/overview), there is a tip for reducing building time on iOS and macOS, I should keep that in mind when I'm building on those regularly

 ### What kind of tool do I want?
 * I kinda like the idea of a progressive tool.
 One that can be used for the simplest use case.
 In this case just a to-do list and you can add in whatever fancy features you want for the given task.